The Golden Age of Music Videos

 FAQs

-A: Big hair, neon colors, and radical fashion trends were all the rage in the 80’s music video era, with icons like Duran Duran, Prince, and Madonna leading the charge.
+A: The era was characterized by big hair, neon colors, and bold fashion statements, with artists like Duran Duran, Prince, and Madonna at the forefront.